Obby Khan

 Ibrahim "Obby" Khan (born 8 October 1980) is a Canadian politician, entrepreneur and former professional Canadian football centre who played for nine seasons in the Canadian Football League with the Ottawa Renegades, Winnipeg Blue Bombers, and Calgary Stampeders.
 A member of the Progressive Conservative Party of Manitoba, he has been its leader since April 2025.

 In March 2022, he was elected to the Legislative Assembly of Manitoba to represent the riding of Fort Whyte.
 He was elected in a by-election, following the resignation of former premier Brian Pallister, narrowly beating Willard Reaves, the Liberal candidate and another former Winnipeg Blue Bomber.
 He narrowly won the 2025 Progressive Conservative Party of Manitoba leadership election, defeating businessman Wally Daudrich, becoming the leader of the Opposition.
-He is the first person of colour to serve as leader of the PC party.
+He is the first Muslim and South Asian to serve as leader of the PC party.

-Early years
+Early life

 Ibrahim "Obby" Khan was born on 8 October 1980 in Ottawa, Ontario, to a Muslim-Canadian family of Pakistani heritage.
 For high-school, Khan attended Sir Wilfrid Laurier Secondary School and played football and rugby.
 He also played minor football for the Gloucester Dukes.

 In university, Khan played CIS football with the Simon Fraser Clan, winning the J. P. Metras Trophy as the top lineman in Canadian university football in 2003.
 The following year, Khan was one of three Canadians to participate in the 2004 East-West Shrine Game, an all-star game for graduating college players, mainly from the United States.